 - By [ Hana Greenberg ]

-Retailers pay among this highest effective tax rates of any industry.
-Because of their operating model and footprint, most brick-and-mortar retailers cannot benefit from the deductions, credits and other tools that drive tax rates downwards.
-Every point the rate goes up increases the tax retailers pay and directly impacts their ability to compete and to invest in employees, innovation, and communities.
+Retailers pay among the highest effective tax rates of any industry.
+Because of their operating model and footprint, most brick-and-mortar retailers cannot benefit from the deductions and credits available to other industries.
+Every point the corporate rate goes up negatively impacts their ability to compete and to invest in employees, innovation, and communities.